 The particular terrain found in the Reserve, which consists of two 'basins', was carved out of the underlying rock by glacial activity during the last Ice Age.
 As the glaciation came to an end around 12,000 years ago, the ice retreated; in doing so it ground out hollows that filled up with water and were then colonised by emergent plants.
 There are two such basins at Cors y Llyn, separated by a ridge of peat, and each has quite different biological qualities.

-The Reserve also has flower-rich meadow which is one of the best examples of this habitat in the area: over 100 species of flowering plants have been recorded in this small area, and good flowers mean lots of butterflies on warm, still summer days.
+The reserve, which is managed by Natural Resources Wales (NRW), also has flower-rich meadow which is one of the best examples of this habitat in the area.
+More than 100 species of flowering plants have been recorded in this small area, and good flowers mean lots of butterflies on warm, still summer days.

 The village of Newbridge on Wye lies on the A470 road midway between Rhyader and Builth Wells.
 If travelling from the north, you should drive through Newbridge on Wye and turn right onto the former A470 road immediately outside the village.
 This road now runs parallel with the new A470 road south towards Builth Wells.